netbsd8/computer-knowledge/design/efficiency.md

   - To prevent overwhelming the receiving node, there's an upper limit on the number of inflight requests.
   - A blocking queue is used to track inflight requests, initialized with the maximum allowed.
   - Once a response is received, the corresponding request is removed from the queue to make room for more.
+# Compression
+- time series data (delta / using XOR)
+- time window compaction
+# Searching
+## Index
+### reverse index
+- examples:
+  - elastic search
+    - string to tokenized and then do the index
+## partition
+- align with query
 # Read-heavy vs Write-heavy
+## read-heavy:
+- master-slave
+  - all write to master, read distributed via slaves
+  - if master down, slave will be promoted to master/leader
+- cache
+  - temp data store layer
+# bloomfilter
+- filter out nodes without the searching data